amarlearning/geohashviz.com/README.md

 - Distance lines are drawn as smooth curved arcs in orange, connecting related geohashes
 - Distance values are displayed directly on the arc lines for easy reading

+**Interactive Highlighting:**

+- **Click on any distance line** to highlight the two geohashes it connects (line turns green)
+- **Click on any geohash** to highlight all distance lines connected to it
+- **Click again** or **press ESC** to clear the highlight
+- When highlighted, dimmed elements fade to 20% opacity for better focus
+- A floating indicator shows what's currently highlighted with a quick clear button

 ## Tech Stack

 - **Frontend**: React.js with TypeScript